olivercalder/sudoku/README.md

 ### Counting the number of valid sudoku grids up to isomorphism

 Once we are able to generate solved sudoku grids, we might ask ourselves how many unique sudoku grids exist.
-Furthermore, we could consider how many sudoku grids are unique up to rotation and reflection, which cuts down the total number substantially.
+Furthermore, we could consider how many sudoku grids are unique up to translation, rotation, and reflection, which cuts down the total number substantially.
-Finally, we could consider sudoku grids to be unique up to digit, where switching every occurence of one number with every occurrence of another number (or rotating number assignments, etc.) results in an identical grid.
+Finally, we could consider sudoku grids to be unique up to digit, where swapping every occurence of one number with every occurrence of another number (or rotating number assignments, etc.) results in a grid which is considered to be equivalent.

 We could have some fun with combinatorics and abstract algebra to compute this directly, and/or we could find a way of generating only unique sudoku grids under these constraints.